 How do I get started with mini racing?

 You've decided that minis are awesome (because they are), and now you want to get started mini racing - fantastic!
-However, the mini racing rules offer a huge number of possibilities, anything from a 70s-era moped up to a built-to-the-hilt Honda CRF150R or a GP-framed YZ85 two stroke.
+However, NWMM hosts two different types of events - sprints and team endurance, and the mini racing rules allow a huge number of possibilities for bikes, anything from a 70s-era moped up to a built-to-the-hilt Honda CRF150R or a GP-framed YZ85 two stroke.
 What's the easiest and cheapest ways to get started mini racing?
 Here's some guidance on how to get started with minis.

 Turn-Key Race Setups